FumiakiMakino/Gwatch/README.md

 ### Save and open in the setting file

-The settings for MotionCor2, Gcf, and Relon2 are recorded when save setting is selected.
+The settings for MotionCor2, Gctf, and Relon2 are recorded when save setting is selected.
 (The default is ~ / .Gwatch_setting in default.)
 You can open the setting file from open setting.

 ## Current Problems and Solutions